Pearl was one of three dogs picked up for vagrancy by the pet police. No owner ever came to claim her, so she’s starting anew.

 .
 Women: Yes

 .
-Children: Unknown – pretty rowdy for young children.
+Children: Unknown – can get rowdy for toddlers.

 - Comes when called: Yes